Yoav666s/dnd-wiki/collections/_spells/nornfeld/9th-level/delirium.md

 ritual: false
 attack: "INT Save"
 description: |
-  One humanoid you choose must succeed on an Intelligence saving throw or become delirious for the duration.
-On failure, the target suffers from poor memory, not knowing where or who they are, trouble with speech or recalling words, rambling nonsense, struggle understanding speech, and inability to read or write.
-The target rambles nonsense and cannot take its actions to attack.
+  Up to five creatures you can see within range must succeed on an Intelligence saving throw or become delirious.
+On failure, a target suffers from the following for the duration.

+  - The target doesn't know where or who it is
+  - The target has disadvantage on Intelligence checks
+  - The target can't speak or write clearly, nor provide Verbal components for spells
+  - The target doesn't understand any spoken or written language
+  - The target can't take any of its actions to attack

   If you concentrate on this spell for the full duration, it lasts until dispelled.
 A greater restoration, heal, or wish spell cast on the target ends the effects of this spell.
 excerpt: "One humanoid you choose must succeed on an Intelligence saving throw or become delirious for the duration."